 - Get 2000-3000IUs of Vitamin D daily.
 As the sun gets lower in the sky, indicating the arrival of fall, the days get shorter, and we spend less time outside, there’s no way any of us are getting enough Vitamin D. And since Vitamin D so key to immune system function, metabolism, energy, and mood, supplementing up to (or even exceeding) 3000IUs per day is the best approach.

 - Support your immune system.
 When everyone else around you is getting sick, you can still be healthy.
-You just need the right support for your immune system: Orenda Immune.
-With this product, I took my yearly colds from 4-6 down to only 1.
+You just need the right support for your immune system: a product called Immune.
+With this supplement, I took my yearly colds from 4-6 down to only 1.
 How’s that for impressive?
 And while everyone around me has colds, strep throat, or other illnesses, myself (and anyone else taking Immune) are the only ones who aren’t sick.
 That could be you, too.

 To Reduce Stress